maargenton/go-cli/README.md

 `--bool-flag=false` is the only way to set a boolean flag with a default value of true back to false.

+### Positional and addition arguments

+Non-option arguments can be captures as either positional arguments or additional arguments; additional arguments must be be backed by a slice type.
+A special delimiter `--` marks the end of option flags and capture the remaining arguments as non-option.
+Even when a `--` delimiter is present, all non-option arguments appearing either before or after the delimiter are assigned to positional arguments first, then to the remaining arguments variable.

+Non-option arguments generate an error if there is not a field to capture them in the command options struct.

 ### Limitation

-- Each flag can appear only once unless it is backed by an slice type
+- Each option flag can appear only once unless it is backed by an slice type.
-- The order in which the flags are specified on the command line cannot be retrieved after parsing (except for flags backed by a slice type in which values are stored in order).
+- The order in which arguments are specified on the command line cannot be retrieved after parsing (except for arguments backed by a slice type in which values are stored in order).
-- All flags and non-flags argument are handled independently of their position on the command-line, so you cannot have different flag values attached to different arguments.
-For example, the following hypothetical compiler command cannot be handled by go-cli: `cc -O2 foo.cpp -O0 bar.ccp`
+- All option and non-option arguments are handled independently of their position on the command-line, so you cannot have different flag values attached to different arguments.
+For example, the following hypothetical compiler command cannot be handled by go-cli: `cc -O2 foo.cpp -O0 bar.ccp`.
-- `--` to force all remaining arguments to be handled as non flags is not supported in the current version, but should be soon.
-- `-vvvv` to e.g. increase verbosity to level 4 is ***not supported***
+- `-vvvv` to e.g. increase verbosity to level 4 is ***not supported***.

 ## Installation